 Should you get a trail camera that does trigger and alert deer, they will quickly learn to avoid where the camera is placed.
 That ruins all the work you put into scouting and finding your location, to begin with.

-For a preference you should consider a unit with range exceeding 60 feet at a minimum that triggers fast and takes a bright picture that doesn’t alert the deer.
+For a preference, you should consider a unit with a range exceeding 60 feet at a minimum that triggers fast and takes a bright picture that doesn’t alert the deer.
 This may sound like a tough combination but even a low-cost trail camera should be able to provide these options.

 More on how IR works for those curious folks can be found here.